peralese/cookbook/README.md

 A static, mobile-friendly family cookbook built with **Eleventy**.
 Recipes are stored as JSON in `content/<Category>/…` and rendered into clean pages with **pagination, categories, tags, breadcrumbs, print styles**, **client-side search**, and **GitHub Pages** hosting under `/cookbook/`.

+The current design uses a green-and-cream family cookbook theme with a branded header, illustrated hero artwork, category cards on the home page, recipe detail sidebars, and print-friendly recipe pages.

 ---

 ## ✨ Highlights